-- 1) Regulate the operation of all educational and review institutions offering courses related to seafaring; - 2) Pursue grant programs such as scholarships, subsidies, load assistance and other measures that will harness the skills of Filipino seafarers toward greater comprehensive to new demands in the industry; and - 3) Ensure that requirements on training and upgrading as mandated by manning and crewing agencies for employment, reemployment or promotion purposes shall take into account the seafarer right to spend quality time with his family.
+- 1) Regulate the operation of all educational and review institutions offering courses related to seafaring; - 2) Pursue grant programs such as scholarships, subsidies, loan assistance and other measures that will harness the skills of Filipino seafarers toward greater competitiveness to new demands in the industry; and - 3) Ensure that requirements on training and upgrading as mandated by manning and crewing agencies for employment, reemployment or promotion purposes shall take into account the seafarers' right to spend quality time with his family.

-SECTION.
-6. Access to Relevant Information - The State shall ensure that manning or crewing agencies shall provide Filipino seafarers with adequate and relevant information to make them understand their rights, benefits obligations, conditions and realities attending to their profession, and laws and regulations of countries covered by their sojourn.
+SEC.
+6. Access to Relevant Information.
+The State shall ensure that manning or crewing agencies shall provide Filipino seafarers with adequate and relevant information to make them understand their rights, benefits, obligations, conditions and realities attending to their profession, and laws and regulations of countries covered by their sojourn.

-Toward this end manning or crewing agencies, and other organizations responsible for the recruitment and employment of Filipino seafarers, whether plying domestic or international waters, shall be mandated to make contract of employment, the computation and manner by which salaries are remitted to their allottees, and the specific privileges and benefits available in the contract of employment accessible to their recruits or clientele.
+Toward this end, manning or crewing agencies, and other organizations responsible for the recruitment and employment of Filipino seafarers, whether plying the domestic or international waters, shall be mandated to make every contract of employment, the computation and manner by which salaries are remitted to their allottees, and the specific privileges and benefits available in the contract of employment accessible to their recruits or clienteles.

-SECTION.
-7. Right to Humane Conditions of Work and Right to Just Compensation - the State shall guarantee Filipino Seafarers the right to humane conditions of work and the right to standard salary compensatory to their rank, hours of work and other relevant basis for wage computation, minimum number of working hour, rest day, vacation pay, and "end-of-contract" pay in accordance with the agreement of the parties concerned and with existing domestic and international law.
+SEC.
+7. Right to Humane Conditions of Work and Right to Just Compensation.
+The State shall guarantee Filipino seafarers the right to humane conditions of work and the right to standard salary compensatory to their rank, hours of work and other relevant basis for wage computation, minimum number of working hours, rest day, vacation pay, and "end-of-contract" pay in accordance with the agreement of the parties concerned and with existing domestic and international law.

-SECTION.
-8. Right to Self-organization to engage in Collective Bargaining and to participate n democratic exercises - The State shall ensure Filipino seafarers of their right to self-organization, to collective bargaining and to participate in the deliberation of issues and in the formulation of policies that affect them, including the guarantee of representation in governing boards or appointment in government instrumentalities, to include but not limited to the CHED, TESDA, PRC, POEA, OWWA, MARINA.
+SEC.
+8. Rights to Self-organization, to engage in Collective Bargaining and to participate in democratic exercises.
+The State shall ensure Filipino seafarers of their right to self-organization, to collective bargaining and to participate in the deliberation of issues and in the formulation of policies that affect them, including the guarantee of representation in governing boards or appointment in government instrumentalities, to include, but not limited to the CHED, TESDA, PRC, POEA, OWWA, MARINA.

-SECTION.
-9. Right to Legal Representation - Filipino Seafarers who are victims of illegal recruitment, illegal dismissal or suspension and other forms of violation of contract shall have the right to free legal assistance and protection at government expense.
-Courts administrative agencies and other tribunals should ensure a speedy and impartial disposition of their cases.
+SEC.
+9. Right to Legal Representation.
+Filipino seafarers who are victims of illegal recruitment, illegal dismissal or suspension and other forms of violation of contracts shall have the right to free legal assistance and protection at government expense.
+Courts, administrative agencies, and other tribunals should ensure a speedy and impartial disposition of their cases.

-Every seafarer accused of committing any offense in violating of any provision of his or her contract has the right to due process, an impartial tribunal and administrative body, and an expeditious payment of damages and liability in cases where the judgment is favorable to the Filipino Seafarer.
+Every seafarer accused of committing any offense in violation of any provision of his or her contract has the right to due process, an impartial tribunal and administrative body, and an expeditious payment of damages and liability in cases where the judgment is favorable to the Filipino seafarer.

+CHAPTER III.

-CHAPTER III PHILIPPINE SEAFAIR ONE STOP PROCESSING CENTER
+PHILIPPINE SEAFARER ONE STOP PROCESSING CENTER

-SECTION.
+SEC.
 10. Philippine Seafarer One Stop Processing Center (PSOC).
-The PSOC, as established under Administrative Order No. 56, has been tasked to operational and make available to the public, an integrated document processing center for the seafarers and the general public to conduct official transactions.
+The PSOC, as established under Administrative Order No. 56, has been tasked to operationalize and make available to the public, an integrated document processing center for the seafarers and the general public to conduct official transactions.

-PSOC shall have the services of the following government offices: •
+PSOC shall have the services of the following government offices:

-- 1. Overseas Workers Welfare Administration (OWWA);
+a) Overseas Workers Welfare Administration (OWWA);

-- 2. Commission on Higher Education (CHED);
+b) Commission on Higher Education (CHED);

-- 3. Professional Regulation Commission (PRC);

-- 4. Technical Education and Skills Development Authority (TESDA);
+c) Professional Regulation Commission (PRC);d) Technical Education and Skills Development Authority (TESDA);

-- 5. Maritime Industry Authority (MARINA);
+e) Maritime Industry Authority (MARINA);

-- 6. National Telecommunication Office (NTC);

-- 7. Maritime Industry Council (MTC);
+f) National Telecommunications Office (NTC); g) Maritime Training Council (MTC);

-- 8. Department of Foreign Affairs (DFA);

-- 9. National Bureau of Investigation (NBI);
+h) Department of Foreign Affairs (DFA);i) National Bureau of Investigation (NBI);

-- 10. Social Security System (SSS);
+j) Social Security System (SSS);

-- 11. Pag-ibig Fund;

-- 12. Philippine Coast Guard (PCG);
+k) Pag-ibig Fund;l) Philippine Coast Guard (PCG);

-- 13. National Statistics Office (NSO); and
+7 m) National Statistics Office (NSO); and

-- 14. Such other government offices that the Secretary of DOLE may deem necessary.
+n) Such other government offices that the Secretary of DOLE may deem necessary.